Voting While Abroad

 Registration/Absentee Ballot Request

-To vote from abroad, you have to register to vote with local election officials in your state of legal (voting) residence, AND every year you should ask to receive absentee ballots.
-You can use one form to do both - the Federal Post Card Application (FPCA).
+To vote from abroad, you must register to vote with local election officials in your state of legal (voting) residence, AND every year you should ask to receive absentee ballots.
+The FPCA will allow you to do both actions.
 Submit a new FPCA every time you move, change your address, change your e-mail, or change your name.

 To complete and address the form, go to either the FVAP or the Overseas Vote Foundation websites, where an online assistant walks you through the process.
 You can also pick up an FPCA and a copy of your state's requirements from the U.S. embassy consular section.